cognix-labs/promptlab/docs/evaluators.md

 - **Usage**: Useful for evaluating the linguistic quality and readability of generated content

 This evaluator uses another inference model to rate the text's fluency based on a detailed linguistic assessment rubric.

+#### Coherence (`Coherence`)

+The [Coherence](../src/promptlab/evaluator/coherence.py) is a LLM-as-a-Judge evaluator which assesses how logically organized and connected the ideas in a response are, evaluating the flow and structure of the text.

+- **Input**:
+  - `query`: The original query that prompted the response
+  - `response`: The model's generated text to evaluate
+- **Output**: An integer score from 1 to 5, where:
+  - 1: Incoherent Response
+  - 2: Poorly Coherent Response
+  - 3: Partially Coherent Response
+  - 4: Coherent Response
+  - 5: Highly Coherent Response
+- **Usage**: Useful for evaluating how well a response presents information in a logical, connected manner that directly addresses the query

+This evaluator uses another inference model to rate the text's coherence based on a detailed assessment framework that examines logical flow, transitions between ideas, and overall organization.

 ### RAG (Retrieval Augmented Generation)